-If you’re still having problems and have a phone socket with a line accross the middle you can try connecting to the test socket.
+2. If you’re still having problems below, try connecting directly to the BT test socket.
+To do this:

 - Unplug your router from the power supply

-- Disconnect anything that's connected to the phone socket
+- Make sure nothing’s connected to the phone socket

-- Carefully unscrew the two screws found on the bottom half of the faceplate
+- Unscrew the two screws on the bottom half of the socket

 - Remove the face from the bottom half of the socket.
 Be careful not to move any wires